 Last week email security vendor Vade Secure published its quarterly Phishers’ Favorites report, which ranks the brands used by phishers.
-Phishing attacks are malicious emails designed to trick you into clicking a link or opening an attachment which will install malicious software on your computer.
 These rankings are based on data obtained from users of its email security products.
 It is important for practices to understand Phishing attack trends and techniques because phishing attacks are the #1 route for malicious software delivery.
+According to another report, by email security leader Proofpoint, 77% of phishing attacks in the healthcare sector used a malicious url link instead of an attachment!.
 Security awareness training is also required for HIPAA compliance.

 - Bank of America